 HOW TO GET AROUND AYUTTHAYA

 Once you finally arrive in Ayutthaya you need to work out how best to see all the temples.
 The main section you want to visit is actually an island within the city, so to get there you either take a 4 baht ($0.10) ferry (2 mins) or more likely you take a tuk-tuk to take you around for the day.
 Once in Ayutthaya, you have 4 options how to see the Ayutthaya temples.
 You’ll be on a guided tour, or you will rent a bicycle, a tuk-tuk or a motorbike to see the temples.

-TAXIS: For the flashpackers among us, air-con taxis are available for around 1000 baht ($28) for a few hours of temple jumping.
+2) TAXIS: For the flashpackers among us, air-con taxis are available for around 1000-1500 baht ($33 – $50) for a few hours of temple jumping.

-BIKE RENTALS: You can also rent bikes or even walk if you’re feeling energetic.
-The 40 degree heat wouldn’t allow that when I was there (unless you’re a lunatic) but feel free to get healthy, it’s a long walk though.
+3) BIKE RENTALS: You can also rent bikes or even walk if you’re feeling energetic.
+The 40-degree heat wouldn’t allow that when I was there (unless you’re a lunatic) but feel free to get healthy, it’s a long walk though.
 Bikes are available from literally nearly ever hotel for around $1-$2 per day, if you take a walk down any street you’ll be able to pick one up.
 If you’re here in winter, this is an awesome option.

-THE TEMPLES and AYUTTHAYA TICKET PRICES:
+THE TEMPLES & AYUTTHAYA TICKET PRICES:

 What can I say other than ‘WOW’.
 While Angkor Wat in Cambodia and the Bagan Temples in Myanmar get all the Instagram love and column inches, Ayutthaya’s understated beauty is a perfect alternative.
 Get yourself in a tuk-tuk or explore for yourself.
-Once you’re on the mini-island with Ayutthaya where all the temples are dotted around, you come in and out of each individual temple complex, at some of the larger temples, you ‘donate’ 20-50 THB (roughly $1) for each one, so factor in another $5-$10 for temple entries as a maximum, well worth it when you see how impressive they are.
+Once you’re on the mini-island within Ayutthaya where all the temples are dotted around, you come in and out of each individual temple complex, at some of the larger temples, you ‘donate’ 20-50 THB (roughly $1) for each one, so factor in another $5-$10 for temple entries as a maximum, well worth it when you see how impressive they are.